 33. Take a Tiki Hut sunset cruise

 ‘We’re going on a tiki hut sunset cruise,’ the couple explained to me and it took a minute (and further questions) for me to connect the dots.
 Sure, I knew what a tiki hut was.
 And I’d been on many sunset cruises.
 But a tiki hut that floats and does a sunset cruise?
 That was definitely new to me.
 And, it’s possible in Key West.
-I have yet to try it but it looks amazing and surely has to be one of the most fun things to do in Key West?
 You can book tickets here.

 34. Explore the beaches